PhatCa/Project-3-backend/README.md

-# Manga Ecom
+# Recipe Sit

-this site is fore people to veiw and buy manga as well as sell them on our site.
+this site is for people to veiw, add, delete and edit recipes

 ## User Story

-- As a user i want to be able to check the rarity of this manga what is the price of this manga and what other kinds of manga i might like based of my interest
+As a user I want to be able to delete recipes, see a picture of the recipe and add new recipes

 ## Wire Framework